emiflake/unison-json/README.md

 # unison-json

-An implementation of JSON decoders inspired by elm/json
+JSON decoding and encoding in Unison!

 ## Usage

-Pull the latest release using
+Pull the latest release (v1) using

 ```
-.> pull https://github.com/emiflake/unison-json.git:.releases._v0 external.json.v0
+.> pull https://github.com/emiflake/unison-json.git:.releases._v1 external.json.v1
 ```

 This library provides `Decode a` and ways to parse JSON values into Unison values.
+As well as functions to convert Unison values into JSON values.

 Look at [TUTORIAL.md](https://github.com/emiflake/unison-json/blob/master/TUTORIAL.md) for an example of how to use it.

-## How stable is it right now?

-Well, I have yet to spot any huge bugs.
-The performance is quite poor, but it is able to parse small-ish structure pretty okay.
-Useful in combination with a HTTP client maybe.
-The error messages are quite pleasant for Decode errors, not so much for Parse errors.
+Encoding is done with the helper functions in the `Json.Value` namespace.

 ## Contributing